RC Airplanes Simplified

-RC MODEL AIRCRAFT ENGINES.
-THE GAS ENGINE.
+RC MODEL AIRCRAFT ENGINES: THE GASOLINE ENGINE

 Gasoline powered engines have been available for some time now.
 A lot of them are converted from chain-saw engines.
 This may not sound too encouraging, but realize that chainsaws need to be light, powerful and vibration free.
 The same requirements as those for model aircraft engines!